Columbia Law School Sexuality and Gender Law Clinic

-The Clinic has made tremendous contributions in the field of sexuality and gender law during its eleventh year at Columbia Law School.
+The Clinic has made tremendous contributions in the field of sexuality and gender law during its thirteenth year at Columbia Law School.
 The sampling here helps illustrate the important role the Clinic plays as a resource for organizations around the country working to secure the rights of women and lesbian, gay, bisexual and transgender (LGBT) individuals.

 The Clinic’s Students:

-The Clinic has had the benefit of eight outstanding 2L, 3L and LLM students enrolled during the spring term of this academic year, representing a diverse array of backgrounds and legal interests.
+The Clinic has had the benefit of nine outstanding 2L, 3L and LLM students enrolled during the spring term of this academic year, representing a diverse array of backgrounds and legal interests.
 All told, the students will have put in well over 2800 hours of Clinic work during the school year.